Not long ago, Mitch Wasterlain asked and answered a question many physicians will ask. Is a second home a good real

 How did we end up with a cabin?

-A few months after that conversation, I saw a sign.
+A few months after that conversation with my parents, I saw a sign.
 Not one of those profound revelations that result in a new vision of how to live our lives.
 This was a plastic sign.
 On a wooden stick.
 It said “Auction.”

 Sometime near the peak of the housing market in the mid-to-late 2000s, a developer purchased the property and attempted to sell individual cabins for a premium price.
 Only a handful of units sold in a few years.
 The rest were to be auctioned off in a couple weeks to the highest bidders.

 I was serious enough about it to take out the required $5,000 cashier’s check as a deposit to obtain a bidding number.
 There were about as many people with the same idea as there were units for sale.
 This worked to our advantage and made the auctioneer rather surly.

 The auction style was bewildering.
 It was so strange that I’m not sure I can describe it accurately, but I’ll do my best.
 There was a first round of bidding that set a reserve price of sorts, but we weren’t bidding on particular units.
 We were telling the auctioneer how much we would pay for first pick of the available units.
 Then there was a round for second pick, third pick, etc…

 I had some idea of what was going on, having had the auction team explain the bidding process at the preview.
 I kept my number down throughout the initial bidding process.
 No need to drive up the reserve price.
 Other befuddled bidders thought they were bidding on the units, but all they were doing was unnecessarily increasing the reserve.